 Materials which are no longer useful in the light of stated objectives of the library will be systematically weeded from the collection according to accepted professional practices.

 Such materials may then be given to the Cozad Library Foundation for their ongoing book sale based upon free will donations as part of the library's scheduled events, and if in poor condition, materials will be disposed of or recycled at the discretion of the Library Director.

 Monies collected through book sales will be recorded in due form and given to the Cozad Library Foundation on a monthly basis.

-These policies were reviewed by the Wilson Public Library Board on January 9, 2018.
+These policies were passed by the Wilson Public Library Board on March 12, 2019.
 Signatures of Board Members on file at the Wilson Public Library

 910 Meridian Avenue - Cozad, NE 69130